mholling/nswtopo/README.markdown

   * Download a pre-built [ImageMagick binary](http://www.imagemagick.org/script/binary-releases.php) for Windows.
 The Q8 version is preferred for speed, but either will work.
 Be sure to select 'Add application directory to your system path' when installing.
   * GDAL and libgeotiff are best obtained in Windows by installing [FWTools](http://fwtools.maptools.org).
 After installation, use the _FWTools Shell_ to run the `nswtopo.rb` script.
 * _Mac OS X_:
   * ImageMagick, GDAL and libgeotiff are best obtained for Mac OS by first setting up [MacPorts](http://www.macports.org/), a package manager for Mac OS.
 You will first need to install Xcode from your OS X disc or via download; follow the instructions on the MacPorts site.
-After MacPorts is installed, use it to install the packages as follows:

-    sudo port install libgeotiff gdal
-    sudo port install imagemagick +q8
+After MacPorts is installed, use it to install the packages with `sudo port install libgeotiff gdal` and `sudo port install imagemagick +q8`
   * Depending on which Xcode version you have, Ruby 1.9.x may already be available; type `ruby -v` to find this out.
 Otherwise, you can install Ruby 1.9 a number of ways, as explained [here](http://www.ruby-lang.org/en/downloads/).
 * _Linux_: You should be able to install the appropriate Ruby, ImageMagick, GDAL and libgeotiff packages using your distro's package manager (RPM, Aptitude, etc).